ilhamfadllah/ilhamfadllah/README.md

-# 🤠 Howdy partner!
+# 🤠 Howdy!
 Ilham here, the Code Wrangler 🐴

 Saddle up and welcome to my GitHub corral!
-I'm a full-stack dev with a passion for coding and a cowboy hat bigger than my bug backlog.
+I'm a full-stack dev with a passion for coding.
 Here's the roundup:

 ## 🐎 About Me

 - 🔭 Rustlin' up code at Singapore start-up
 - 🌵 Rustic coder by day, country two-stepper by night
-- 🤠 My favorite debugging tool?
-Lassoing bugs like a wild mustang

 ## 🌵 Tech Lasso